Teeth blackening: History

-In Vietnam, teeth blackening (Vietnamese: nhuộm răng) was practiced by the majority Vietnamese people as well as by minority ethnic groups such as the men of Si La people who paint their teeth red while the women paint theirs black.
+In Vietnam, teeth blackening (Vietnamese: nhuộm răng) was practiced by the majority Vietnamese people as well as by minority ethnic groups, such as the men of Si La people, who paint their teeth red while the women paint theirs black.
 These traditions declined in the 20th century, decade by decade with each new generation with in part due to Western influence from French colonists, colonial medical reports from the 1930s, stated that 80 percent of Tonkinese farmers had darkened teeth.
 Archaeological discovery show that teeth blackening was practiced as early as 400 BCE.
 Teeth blackening was seen as a sign of beauty.
 It was also a demonstration of civilization, as there was an idea that white teeth belonged to animals, savages, and evil spirits.
 In the 1920s, most women in Hanoi had blackened teeth.

 Process

-The process of teeth blackening begins with the sanitisation of the mouth, this was done by brushing the teeth with a mixture of dried betel, stewed charcoal powder, and salt.
+The process of teeth blackening begins with the sanitisation of the mouth.
+This was done by brushing the teeth with a mixture of dried betel, stewed charcoal powder, and salt.
 Before dyeing the teeth, the person who was dyeing had to chew and rinse their teeth with a rice wine-lemon juice mixture to prepare the surface of the teeth for dyeing.
-This part of the process is often very painful as it causes the gums to become swollen.
-A solution of burnt coconut shells is then used on the teeth to dye it.
+This part of the process is often very painful, as it causes the gums to become swollen.
+A solution of burnt coconut shells is then used on the teeth to obtain the black coloration.
 Other solutions that were used to dye the teeth black also included an iron solution.